-Dr. Wikle researches family economic decision-making and time use using a range of empirical and computational evaluation techniques and practices.
-Her research includes theoretical and computational work on family income tax design, empirical research on family decision-making, and research evaluating responses to policy and technology access in a variety of contexts.
-She uses an interdisciplinary approach find answers to important questions.
+Dr. Wikle researches family time use using a range of empirical and computational evaluation techniques and practices.
+Her research includes theoretical and empirical research evaluating time use responses to larger contextual forces such as policy, technology access, and gender.
+She uses an interdisciplinary approach to find answers to important questions.

 "Adolescent Caretaking of Younger Siblings" (with Alexander Jensen and Alexander Hoagland).
 Social Science Research, 2018.

-Sibling interactions play important roles in socialization; however, little is known about sibling caretaking in contemporary families.
-This study examined the prevalence of adolescents providing care for younger siblings and the quality of care as associated with a broad spectrum of contextual, individual, microsystem and macrosystem factors.
-Relying on nationally representative time diary data from the American Time Use Survey, we found that factors at all levels (contextual, individual, microsystem and macrosystem) associated with sibling caretaking.
-The caretaker’s sex and the ages and sexes of younger siblings correlated with the incidence and quality of sibling care.
+This study examines the prevalence of adolescents providing care for younger siblings and the quality of care associated with a broad spectrum of contextual, individual, microsystem, and macrosystem factors.
 Boys more often cared for younger brothers, and girls more often cared for younger sisters.
 In addition, boys more often played with younger siblings while girls more often provided physical care and talked with younger siblings, mirroring gendered patterns seen in parents.

-"In Good Company: Adolescent Well-Being and Shared Time with Family, Friends, and Neighbors" (with Alexander Hoagland).
+"In Good Company: Adolescent Well-Being and Shared Time with Family, Neighbors, Mentors, and Friends" (with Alexander Hoagland).